animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 Multi-branch without probability, makes it hard to argue the existence of a present moment.

 But can nevertheless suffice to make the Turing machine run into the infinitum, as branch simultaneously resurrects and progresses.

+Maybe there's a finite number of branches, hences depleting branch weights, dying dendrites.
+But, those dendrite ressurect — oh! in probability to the newer.
+Maybe a finite probability total but an infinite continuous density, distributed across spacetime.
+So that density because more present.
+Meanwhile it can further automate parts and expand those automated parts, as the densities concentrate ever stronger into regions of the now with the most qualia. (qualia $\approx$ that density).

+Just spitballing my thoughts from 2018 in this new deductive context.

+Ah, and that's relevant: Qualia's memory, eixstence, becomes ever more concentrated in the here and now, earth, humans, as the rest of it can un-densely become automated, cheap, more or less "grey"... matter.